tw-element/tw-element/docs/en-US/component/icon.md

   </div>
 </TwRow>

-## Combined with el-icon
+## Combined with tw-icon

-`el-icon` provides extra attributes for raw SVG icon, for more detail, please read to the end.
+`tw-icon` provides extra attributes for raw SVG icon, for more detail, please read to the end.

 ```vue
 <template>